OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/GradientMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Use the provided object's transformation space (only used if object space is also specified)</p>
+        <p class="scene-class-attr-comment">Use the provided object's transformation space (only used if object space is also specified)</p>

     </p>